-cates that the classification scores of the predictions cannot represent the localization accuracy of the predictions.
+The misalignment between classification and regression indicates that the classification scores of the predictions cannot represent the localization accuracy of the predictions.
 This issue has been discussed in some previous work in horizontal object detection.
-For example, some work [23] realigns RoI features to eliminate feature offsets of RoIs, which helps the NMS procedure to select well localized bounding boxes.
-Miao et al. [24]
+For example, some work (Zhu et al., 2021) realigns RoI features to eliminate feature offsets of RoIs, which helps the NMS procedure to select well localized bounding boxes.
+Ming et al. (2021b) suggested that the misalignment stems from unreasonable training sample selection and designed a dynamic anchor learning strategy to select high-quality positives.